 Let rise at room temperature (if room temp is very cold wherever you are, put it in a warm place, i.e. under a light) for about one hour or until doubled in size.

-Once dough has risen, divide dough into 3 equal pieces and roll each piece into a circle.
-Cut each circle into 8 triangles for 24 rolls.
+Once dough has risen, divide dough into 2 equal pieces and roll each piece into a circle.
+If you have a pack of 10 hot dogs, cut each circle into 10 triangles (so you have 20 total).
+If you have a pack of 8, cut each circle into 8 triangles (so you have 16 total).

 Place the rolls on a prepared baking sheet with the point underneath so it doesn't unroll.
 Cover and let rise for another 30 minutes.
 In the meantime, preheat your oven to 400 degrees F (204C).